StefanIvemo/stefanivemo.github.io/_posts/drafts/2020-04-01-Deploy Azure Virtual WAN using ARM Templates.md

 {% endhighlight %}

 ## Microsoft.Network/vpnSites
 Time to define all physical locations to where we want to connect using site-to-site VPN.
 VPN Sites are added to the Virtual WAN Resource.
 In this example BGP is being used.
+In a traditional VNet topology it would be considered a Local Network Gateway.

 - `name` - Name of VPN Site
 - `addressSpace` - IP address space that is located on your on-premises site